Lime sulfur: Synthesis reaction

-where the S2(2–) species corresponds to the disulfide anion –S\sS– (with a covalent bond between the 2 sulfur atoms) also present in pyrite (FeS2), a Fe(II) disulfide mineral.
+where the S2(2–) species corresponds to the disulfide anion –S\sS– (with a covalent bond between the two sulfur atoms), also present in pyrite (FeS2), a Fe(II) disulfide mineral.

-They also managed to successfully control this reaction to achieve the conversion of elemental sulfur in a quasi-pure solution of calcium thiosulfate.
+They also successfully controlled this reaction to achieve the conversion of elemental sulfur into a quasi-pure solution of calcium thiosulfate.

 Preparation

-The New York State Agricultural Experiment Station recipe for the concentrate suggests starting with 80 lb. of sulfur, 36 lb. of quicklime, and 50 gal. of water, equivalent to 19.172 kg of sulfur and 8.627 kg of calcium oxide per 100 litres of water.
-About 2.2:1 is the ratio (by weight) for compounding sulfur and quicklime; this makes the highest proportion of calcium pentasulfide.
-If calcium hydroxide (builders or hydrated lime) is used, an increase by 1/3 or more (to 115 g/L or more) might be used with the 192 g/L of sulfur.
-If the quicklime is 85%, 90%, or 95% pure, use 101 g/L, 96 g/L, or 91 g/L; if impure hydrated lime is used, its quantity is increased to compensate, though in practice lime with a purity lower than 90% is rarely used.
-The mixture is then boiled for one hour while being stirred while small amounts of water are added for evaporation.
+The New York State Agricultural Experiment Station recipe for the concentrate suggests starting with 80 lb of sulfur, 36 lb of quicklime, and 50 gal of water, equivalent to 19.172 kg of sulfur and 8.627 kg of calcium oxide per 100 liters of water.
+About 2.2:1 is the ratio (by weight) for compounding sulfur and quicklime; this ratio yields the highest proportion of calcium pentasulfide.
+If calcium hydroxide (builders' or hydrated lime) is used, an increase of one-third or more (to 115 g/L or more) may be used with the 192 g/L of sulfur.
+If the quicklime is 85%, 90%, or 95% pure, 101 g/L, 96 g/L, or 91 g/L is used, respectively; if impure hydrated lime is used, its quantity is increased to compensate, though in practice lime with a purity lower than 90% is rarely used.
+The mixture is then boiled for one hour while being stirred, and small amounts of water are added for evaporation.

 Use

 In agriculture and horticulture, lime sulfur is sold as a spray to control fungi, bacteria, and insects.
-On deciduous trees it can be sprayed during the winter on the surface of the bark in high concentrations, but as lime sulfur can burn foliage, it must be heavily diluted before spraying onto herbaceous crops, especially during warm weather.
+On deciduous trees, it can be sprayed during the winter on the surface of the bark in high concentrations, but because lime sulfur can burn foliage, it must be heavily diluted before being sprayed onto herbaceous crops, especially during warm weather.
 Lime sulfur is approved for use on organic crops in the European Union and the United Kingdom.

-Bonsai enthusiasts use undiluted lime sulfur to bleach, sterilize, and preserve deadwood on bonsai trees while giving an aged look.
-Rather than spraying the entire tree, as with the pesticidal usage, lime sulfur is painted directly onto the exposed deadwood, and is often colored with a small amount of dark paint to make it look more natural.
-Without paint pigments, the lime sulfur solution bleaches wood to a bone-white color that takes time to weather and become natural-looking.
-In the very specific case of the bonsai culture, if the lime sulfur is carefully and very patiently applied by hand with a small brush and does not enter into direct contact with the leaves or needles, this technique can be used on evergreen bonsai trees as well as other types of green trees.
-However, this does not apply for a normal use on common trees with green leaves.
+Bonsai enthusiasts use undiluted lime sulfur to bleach, sterilize, and preserve deadwood on bonsai trees while giving it an aged look.
+Rather than being sprayed over the entire tree, as in pesticidal use, lime sulfur is painted directly onto the exposed deadwood and is often colored with a small amount of dark paint to make it look more natural.
+Without added pigments, the lime sulfur solution bleaches wood to a bone-white color that takes time to weather and become natural-looking.
+In the very specific case of bonsai culture, if lime sulfur is carefully applied by hand with a small brush and does not come into direct contact with the leaves or needles, this technique can also be used on evergreen bonsai trees as well as other types of green trees.
+However, this does not apply to normal use on common trees with green leaves.

-Diluted solutions of lime sulfur (between 1:16 and 1:32) are also used as a dip for pets to help control ringworm (a fungus), mange and other dermatoses and parasites.
-Undiluted lime sulfur is corrosive to skin and eyes and can cause serious injury like blindness.
+Diluted solutions of lime sulfur (between 1:16 and 1:32) are also used as a dip for pets to help control ringworm (a fungus), mange, and other dermatoses and parasites.
+Undiluted lime sulfur is corrosive to the skin and eyes and can cause serious injury, such as blindness.